BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Double_opposing_Kinects/readme.md

 ##Summary
-In summary, you must take the following steps to be able to run the source codes and generate and register the RGB point clouds:
+In summary, you must take the following steps to be able to run the source codes and generate and register 3D RGB point clouds:

 1. Setup opposing Kinects
 2. Locally network and synchronise machines time using NTP